originphp/website/source/docs/upgrade.md

 The migration schema has changed, version is now a `bigint` field.

+## Cookies

+When writing cookies, setting the expiration is done via the options array, now the third argument, in any class that allows you to write cookies.

 ## Note

 Log out of your existing application and delete any cookies to prevent possible errors.